vxl/vxl/contrib/brl/bseg/bstm_multi/README.md

   are considered empty, even though they might have exactly one valid node.
 Need to check data values before coalescing.

+- Un-refining of original BSTM space trees after time trees are split up

 ### minor things ###

+ - use namespaces instead of prefixes everywhere?
+ - Upgrade to C++11

 - set up STL-style iterator for space & time trees?
 A RandomAccessIterator over leaf nodes, inner nodes, and data